karan109/MIPS-Simulator/README.md

 ## Usage
 * Build the executable
-* Store the input file in the ./test folder - test/test_sample.asm
+* Store the input file in the ./test folder, for example - test/test_sample.asm
 * Sample:
 ```bash
 ./simulator test_sample.asm fast 10 2